Dark Side of Social Media and Stock Market

 Investors behave irrationally during this stage because they believe the bubble will continue to expand.
 The more significant fool theory, which refers to anyone who will always be interested in paying more for a holding than you did, is what some people refer to as.
 In the housing market, unqualified homebuyers were purchasing to generate enormous profits.

-When prices reach their peak, shrewd money starts to sell.
-The mood of the market begins to change.
+When prices reach their peak, shrewd money starts to sell, and the mood of the market begins to change.
 This stage of the housing bubble was more difficult to spot because housing prices aren't as easily listed as stock prices.
-However, there were indications that easy credit was disappearing and defaults were beginning to mount.
+However, there were indications that easy credit was disappearing, and defaults were beginning to mount.

 Let us dive into what an actual bubble looks like a bit more.

-As cited by Warren Buffet, the ratio of GDP to market capitalisation is the best indicator for identifying stock bubbles.
-This indicator currently has a value of 145%.
-This is far over the 75% average.
-In actuality, it has never before reached a higher value.
+As Warren Buffet cites, the ratio of GDP to market capitalisation is the best indicator for identifying stock bubbles.
+This indicator currently has a value of 145%, which is far over the 75% average and has never before reached a higher value.
 The scenario in stock markets around the world is the same.
 One of the enormous bubbles in human history may exist right now.

-More often than not, a strong connection has been observed between rising share prices and rising profits.
-This is not the situation right now.
-For the past two years, the earnings have been increasing at a relatively modest rate.
+Rising share prices and profits are often linked.
+However, this is not the case right now.
+For the past two years, earnings have been increasing relatively moderately.
 The majority of businesses reported typical, unremarkable performance.
-However, it appears that prices are growing quite quickly.
+However, prices appear to be growing quite quickly.
 As a result, it sounds uncannily like the tech bubble of 2001, when valuations surged to record heights for no apparent reason.

-The U.S. interest rate has been kept at historically lower rates by the Federal Reserve.
-This decision is influenced by an increase in growth and recovery from the market crash.
+The Federal Reserve has kept the U.S. interest rate at historically lower levels.
+This decision is influenced by increased growth and recovery from the market crash.

 However, equities aren't being challenged because interest rates are so low.
 Nobody is investing in things like certificates of deposit or similar things.
 The stock market has received almost all of the money.
 Future developments are probably going to follow this trend.

-A small number of tech companies received a significant valuation during the 2001 crisis.
-Microsoft, Intel, Cisco, and Dell were the businesses driving the charge during the 2001 financial crisis.
-Tech businesses are now driving the market as well.
+A small number of tech companies received significant valuations during the 2001 crisis.
+Microsoft, Intel, Cisco, and Dell were the businesses driving the charge during the financial crisis, and tech businesses are now driving the market as well.

-Think about how Jezz Bezos rose to become the world's richest man throughout this time.
+Think about how Jeff Bezos rose to become the world's richest man throughout this time.
 More wealthy than Bill Gates has ever been, he is!
 Also, take note of the 2500% increase in Netflix shares over the last five years.
-Even though Netflix and Amazon both have solid fundamentals, the current values appear a little high.
+Even though Netflix and Amazon have solid fundamentals, the current values appear slightly high.

-However, If you need to get the knowledge of the Finanace market and the Whole domain of the Stock Makret then you need to grab the a fine Stock Market Institute In Jaipur , there you can grab the skills of trading and you can devlope the pycology of the Indian and the global Stock Market.
+However, if you need to learn about the financial market and the whole domain of the stock market, then you need to grab the fine Stock Market Institute in Delhi.
+You can acquire trading skills and develop the psychology of the Indian and global stock markets.

 The phenomenon known as the "network effect" describes how more people or participants raise the value of an item or service.
 The network effect is demonstrated via the Internet.
 Since the military and a few research scientists were the only people who used the Internet at first, there weren't many users.